How to Fund a Business Acquisition: Strategic Options | 7 Park Avenue Financial

 YOUR BUSINESS ACQUISITION LOAN

-Business Acquisition Funding is sought by entrepreneurs, but often poorly understood.
 Proper financing is a key method in funding your acquisition plans to buy an existing business.... successfully!

-The two most popular forms of financing for buying a business are a commercial finance company or bank financing which offers lower interest rates to complement owner equity.
-In other cases, mezzanine financing or asset-based lending will provide the capital you need to acquire the target company, albeit at higher rates but with the capital you need to close the acquisition.
+In other cases, mezzanine financing or asset-based lending will provide the capital you need to acquire the target company, albeit at higher rates.
+Still, with the capital you need to close the acquisition.

 WHAT IS THE BEST FINANCING STRUCTURE FOR YOUR BUSINESS?